ezio-e3/threeJS-webGL/README.md

 ### UV Unwrapping
 This is about how a texture is placed (wrapped) around a geometry, this concept is similar to unrwapping origami

+## Materials
+Materials are used to put a color on each visible pixel of your geometery, materials are written in programs called shaders.